S3-working-group/s3-practical-guide/docs/all.md

 An item in a (prioritized) governance backlog typically provides information about:

-- the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> that needs addressing (and the <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a>—for drivers that have been determined as relevant and a priority)
+- the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> that needs addressing (and the <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a> – for drivers that have been determined as relevant and a priority)
 - the next step(s) for addressing the item (e.g. _determine requirement_, form a proposal, _test a proposal_, _review an existing agreement_, _select someone for a role_, including an estimate of the time required
 - other interdependent items (including work items), as well as any other relevant information, e.g. reference to proposals, domain descriptions, etc)
 - who added the item to the backlog (for clarification/questions)